Best Herbs for Female Hormonal Balance: A Natural Approach to Wellness

 2. Dong Quai

-Known as the “female ginseng” in Traditional Chinese Medicine, dong quai is prized for its blood-nourishing properties.
-It may support menstrual regularity and ease cramps by improving circulation and relaxing uterine muscles.
-A 2023 women’s health review noted that 50% of users reported reduced menstrual pain with dong quai.
-It’s often combined with other herbs like vitex for synergistic effects, as seen in herbalism discussions.
+Known as the “female ginseng” in Traditional Chinese Medicine, dong quai is valued for its ability to nourish the blood.
+It may help regulate menstrual cycles and relieve cramps by improving circulation and relaxing uterine muscles.
+A 2023 women’s health review found that 50% of users reported less menstrual pain while using dong quai.
+It is often mixed with other herbs like vitex for enhanced effects, as noted in discussions about herbalism.

 • Benefits: Eases cramps, regulates cycles, supports menopausal comfort.